Isomorphism between Jacobi forms of index $D_{2n+1}$ and elliptic modular forms of level $2$: Introduction

-as Hecke modules holds, where $J_{k+1,2}$ denotes the space of Jacobi forms of weight $k+1$ of index $2$.
+where $J_{k+1,2}$ denotes the space of Jacobi forms of weight $k+1$ and index $2$.

-A.~Mocanu~\cite{Mocanu} posed the following conjecture, which claims a generalization of (\ref{isom:EZ_2}).
-This conjecture is based on numerical examples of Euler factors of Jacobi forms in $J_{k,D_r}$. \begin{conj}[{\cite[Conj.
-3.30]{Mocanu}}] For every $k \geq 2$, the following holds:
+A.~Mocanu~\cite{Mocanu} posed the following conjecture, which generalizes the isomorphism (\ref{isom:EZ_2}).
+This conjecture is supported by numerical evidence from the Euler factors of Jacobi forms in $J_{k,D_r}$. \begin{conj}[{\cite[Conj.
+3.30]{Mocanu}}] For every $k \geq 2$, the following isomorphisms of Hecke modules hold: